 This isn't strictly a tutorial on how to make freezer jam.
 That's super easy, and I just follow the directions on the package of freezer jam pectin, after all.
 But I do want to share my technique for you that takes making freezer jam from just simple to insanely fast and easy.

 Freezer jam pectin is available in most major grocery stores.
+You have to get the kind that specifically says it's for freezer jam--regular pectin won't work for no-cook jam.
 I started with four cups of sliced up fruit, just like the package instructed me.

 But here's where I take a slight detour from the instructions, which simply say to smash the berries, sugar, and pectin together with a potato masher.
 I don't like potatoes, so I don't have a masher, so I had to improvise the first time I made jam.
 I threw it all in my Kitchenaid mixer and gave it a whirl for a few seconds.